Your preschool homeschool schedule should be fun and easy for you and your preschooler.

 Doing simple activities with your preschoolers like planting, play dough, cutting through magazines, painting, board games, and more!

-Preschoolers love exploring insects, nature, creating things out of cardboard boxes, water play, cooking with you, and almost anything involving hands-on learning.
+Preschoolers love exploring insects, and nature, creating things out of cardboard boxes, water play, cooking with you, and almost anything involving hands-on learning.

 Games and activities that look like play to older children actually are play and learning for younger children.